Transportation to Cumberland Island is aboard an official National Park Service concessioner operated ferry or by private boat.

 Commercial Filming & Photography

 Commercial filming and photography are welcome at Cumberland Island National Seashore.
 These activities do require an approved permit that must be submitted and processed prior to filming or photographing.
-Visit the Special Use Permits (SUP) page for more information and to download a permit.
+Visit the Photography and Filming Permits Page for more information and to download a permit.

 For more about Cumberland Island National Seashore fees and passes visit our Fees & Passes page.